Google Antigravity

 “Antigravity propulsion experiments from the 1965 Gemini space launch.”

-And when I looked deeper at rising queries like:
+As I looked deeper into rising queries like:

 - google ide ai